wayofnumbers/wayofnumbers.github.io/content/how-to-build-your-own-pytorch-neural-network-layer-from-scratch-842144d623f6.md

 Title: How to Build Your Own PyTorch Neural Network Layer from Scratch
+Subtitle: And learn a thing or two about weight initialization
 Slug: how-to-build-your-own-pytorch-neural-network-layer-from-scratch-842144d623f6
 Date: Thu Jan 30 11:13:56 CST 2020
 Category: Machine Learning